ahmadrazach/ProShop/README.md

 - bcryptjs ( for encrypting password )
 - express-async-handler (simple middleware for handling exceptions inside of async express routes and passing them to your express error handlers)
 - jsonwebtoken ( to send the userid to private routes in our application with the header)

+## concepts I learn in it

+- Middleware
+    provides common services and capabilities to applications outside of what's offered by the operating system.
+Data management, application services, messaging, authentication, and API management are all commonly handled by middleware